Dr Barbara Klink

 There are thousands of genetic diseases, some of which are very rare.
 To allow access to diagnosis to a maximum of patients, the department of genetics collaborates with accredited foreign laboratories and send them samples together with pertinent clinical information.

 This activity, originally developed for the diagnosis of haematologic cancers (leukaemias and lymphomas), is gradually extending to all types of cancers with the advent of new therapeutic agents and molecular tests called ‘companion’ tests’ that can predict response or resistance to these treatments.
-The molecular and genetic diagnostic activity of solid tumours is developed and carried out in collaboration with the department of morphological and molecular pathology.
+The molecular and genetic diagnostic activity of solid tumours is developed and carried out in collaboration with the National Center of Pathology.